egressif.

 Regulated senders carry three burdens ordinary senders don’t.
 First, delivery itself is often mandated: a disclosure notice that lands in spam may not satisfy the obligation, and a security alert that arrives late is a real harm.
 Second, evidence is mandatory.
 When an auditor or a dispute asks whether the notice was sent and delivered, the answer must be a record, not a recollection.
 Third, the channel itself is under attack.
 Finance brands are phishing’s favorite costume, which makes rigorous authentication (DMARC at enforcement, not parked at p=none) part of customer protection rather than just deliverability.

 There is also a vendor-diligence dimension.
 Email infrastructure touches customer PII by definition, addresses at minimum, so it falls inside your third-party risk program: access controls, encryption posture, incident commitments, and crucially, what the vendor can see.
 Our answer to that last one is architectural.
-We never read or store message bodies or mailbox contents.
+We never read message content, and we do not store message bodies for delivery.
 The content of a statement email is not something we have access to.
 That makes the diligence conversation considerably shorter.

 None of this requires exotic technology.
 It requires discipline applied consistently: enforced TLS, aligned authentication, isolated reputation for obligation-bearing mail, immutable delivery records, access logs on every administrative action.
 That is the default posture of our platform, not a premium tier.